What is ESG (Environmental, social and governance?

-By offering more sustainable products and establishing a stronger ESG reputation — as above — organisations can attract more B2B and B2C customers.
+By offering more sustainable products and establishing a stronger ESG reputation — as above — organizations can attract more B2B and B2C customers.
 The reality is that people want to work for and buy from organizations that have sustainability, good corporate governance, and social responsibility (and needs) at the heart of what they do.
-These organisations are good investments.
+These organizations are good investments.

 Fewer expensive regulatory and legal problems